How to Achieve Good Indoor Air Quality for Your Workplace

 Vacuum cleaners can sometimes kick up dust from carpets rather than absorbing it.
 That is why using a wet mop once in a while is a good idea.
-Also ensure that bins are emptied and cleaned right away, as spoiling food and other garbage can not only release a terrible odor, it can also lead to spread of diseases.
+Also ensure that bins are emptied and cleaned right away, as spoiling food and other garbage can not only release a terrible odor, it can also lead to the spread of diseases.

-Air that is very dry can be too uncomfortable to work in, as is air that is too humid.
+Air that is very dry can be too uncomfortable to work in, as is the air that is too humid.
 Aim to have a work environment where humidity is less than 65%.
 Fewer molds will grow in this humidity level, and people will also feel more comfortable.